-There are significant tax advantages to retirement planning with a registered pension scheme and a SIPP benefits from all of these, the main ones of which are:
+There are significant tax advantages to retirement planning with a registered pension scheme, the main ones of which are:

 - Tax relief of up to 45% (up to 46% for Scottish taxpayers) on your personal contributions subject to your relevant UK taxable earnings and the annual allowance;

 - Tax relief to an employer on their contributions;